 Here are some of the Safe Schools Initiatives that Theirworld has been involved in:

-The first Safe Schools Initiative was launched in Nigeria in May 2014 after nearly 300 girls were kidnapped from their school in Chibok.
+The first Safe Schools Initiative was launched in Nigeria in May 2014 after 276 girls were kidnapped from their school in Chibok.

-It started with an investment from the Global Business Coalition for Education and was supported by A World at School.
-In total, Safe Schools Nigeria raised more than $30 million to protect schools in northeast Nigeria.
+It started with an investment from the Global Business Coalition for Education and matching contributions from the Government of Nigeria and the international donor community, championed by A World at School.

 Nearly 50,000 children displaced from their homes by Boko Haram have been helped in various ways, including: